 Varicose veins appear as snarled, bluish-purple lines or bulges in your skin, usually on the legs and feet.
 They are quite common, afflicting more than 20 million people in the United States alone – up to 25% of women and 10-15% of men.

 For many people, varicose veins and spider veins — a milder variation of the condition — are solely a cosmetic issue.
 For others, varicose veins can trigger more serious problems and complications, including itching, pain, swelling, leg fatigue and heaviness, inflammation of the veins, blood clots, bleeding, skin ulcers or other circulatory system disorders.

-Boulder Community Hospital’s board-certified interventional radiologists form Boulder County’s most experienced team of leg vein specialists.
-Our doctors have been specially trained to treat vascular diseases, and can evaluate all potential causes of varicose veins, including pelvic congestion syndrome, perforator veins, and deep venous incompetence.
+Boulder Community Health’s board-certified interventional radiologists form Boulder County’s most experienced team of leg vein specialists.
+Our doctors have been specially trained to treat vascular diseases, and can evaluate all potential causes of varicose veins, including pelvic congestion syndrome, May-Thurner Syndrome, perforator veins, and deep venous incompetence.
 They offer the latest options for treating varicose veins.

 Comprehensive Range of Treatments

 Self-care — such as exercise, losing weight, elevating your legs, avoiding tight clothing or long periods of standing or sitting, or wearing compression stockings — can help you ease the pain of varicose veins and may prevent them from getting worse.
 However, if self-care measures are unable to keep your condition from getting worse, effective medical treatments are available.